 Being frank was the best way to go about it in all likeliness.

 "I hope I am not making you uncomfortable.
 I am, ah, a little too happy for my own good usually.
 I can understand how scary that must be to others sometimes."
-She extended a delicately crafted china bowl to him, careful to avoid the licking flames, and stilled under his hard scrutiny, determined not to give him any wrong impression.
+She extended a bowl to him, careful to avoid the licking flames, and stilled under his hard scrutiny, determined not to give him any wrong impression.

 She wanted him to trust her.